Entanglement propagation in thermalization of an isolated quantum system: Propagation of entanglement entropy

 \subsection{Chaotic Ising model}

-Figure~\ref{figvelchaos} (I) shows the time-evolution of EE for the CI model.
+Figure~\ref{figvelEEs} (I) shows the time-evolution of EE for the CI model.
 The curves for the initial states (a) and (b) precisely coincide during the linear increase in $t<t^\ast$ and they split at $t_{\mathrm{diff}}(>t^\ast)$ after saturation.
+Here we set the threshold to be $10^{-7}$, namely the time $t_{\mathrm{diff}}$ is defined by the shortest time at which the difference between the EE for different initial states exceeds $10^{-7}$.
+We confirmed that the qualitative behaviour of $t_{\mathrm{diff}}$ does not change by changing the threshold in the range of $10^{-6}\sim 10^{-9}$.

 The new characteristic time $t_{\mathrm{diff}}$ can be interpreted as the moment at which entanglement on the left end in the initial state (b) reaches the subsystem R. It means that entanglement spreads over the system in the time-scale of $t_{\mathrm{diff}}$.
-This interpretation is consistent with the fact that $t_{\rm diff}$ increases as the travel distance of entanglement $\ell$ increases as shown in Fig.~\ref{figvelchaos} (I).
+This interpretation is consistent with the fact that $t_{\rm diff}$ increases as the travel distance of entanglement $\ell$ increases as shown in Fig.~\ref{figvelEEs} (I).

+An advantage of considering $t_{\mathrm{diff}}$ is that we can calculate the propagation speed of entanglement without considering $d$-dependence of $t_{\rm diff}$ for a fixed large $\ell$.

 It is remarkable that the saturation and the spreading of entanglement occur in the two different time-scales $t^\ast$ and $t_{\rm diff}$, respectively.
 In view of the fact that splitting of the curves for (a) and (b) takes place after saturation, $t^\ast$ may be related to the time-scale for local generation of entanglement, where the rate of local generation of entanglement determines the saturation time $t^\ast$.
 We discuss about $t^\ast$ in more detail in Sec.~VII.